SBZed/React-Tutorial/Readme.md

 }, []);
 ```

--   if you want to run this effect on some variable change, added that variable into emtpy array. like `counter` in below example.
+-   if you want to run this effect on some variable change, added that variable into the empty array. like `counter` in the below example.

 ```js
 useEffect(() => {